Corteva (NYSE:CTVA) Issues FY 2021 Earnings Guidance

 Corteva (NYSE:CTVA) issued an update on its FY 2021 earnings guidance on Thursday morning.
 The company provided EPS guidance of $2.000-$2.100 for the period, compared to the Thomson Reuters consensus EPS estimate of $1.930.
 The company issued revenue guidance of $15.20 billion-$15.40 billion, compared to the consensus revenue estimate of $14.81 billion.

-Corteva (NYSE:CTVA) last announced its quarterly earnings results on Thursday, August 5th.
-The company reported $1.40 earnings per share (EPS) for the quarter, beating the Zacks’ consensus estimate of $1.25 by $0.15.
-Corteva had a return on equity of 5.49% and a net margin of 8.19%.
-During the same period in the prior year, the firm posted $1.26 EPS.
-As a group, equities analysts expect that Corteva will post 2.03 EPS for the current year.
+Corteva (NYSE:CTVA) last released its earnings results on Thursday, August 5th.
+The company reported $1.40 earnings per share for the quarter, topping the Zacks’ consensus estimate of $1.25 by $0.15.
+Corteva had a net margin of 8.19% and a return on equity of 5.49%.
+During the same quarter last year, the business posted $1.26 earnings per share.
+Sell-side analysts forecast that Corteva will post 2.03 EPS for the current fiscal year.

-Corteva announced that its board has authorized a share buyback program on Thursday, August 5th that allows the company to repurchase $1.50 billion in shares.
-This repurchase authorization allows the company to buy up to 4.9% of its shares through open market purchases.
-Shares repurchase programs are often a sign that the company’s board of directors believes its shares are undervalued.
+Corteva declared that its board has authorized a share buyback program on Thursday, August 5th that permits the company to buyback $1.50 billion in shares.
+This buyback authorization permits the company to buy up to 4.9% of its shares through open market purchases.
+Shares buyback programs are generally an indication that the company’s board of directors believes its shares are undervalued.

-A number of analysts have recently weighed in on CTVA shares.
-Barclays lowered their price objective on Corteva from $53.00 to $51.00 and set an equal weight rating for the company in a research report on Monday, August 9th.
-Monness Crespi & Hardt raised Corteva from a sell rating to a neutral rating in a research report on Monday, August 9th.
-Morgan Stanley raised their price objective on Corteva from $50.00 to $55.00 and gave the stock an overweight rating in a research report on Monday, May 10th.
-Deutsche Bank Aktiengesellschaft lifted their price target on Corteva from $50.00 to $55.00 and gave the stock a buy rating in a research report on Thursday, May 6th.
-Finally, Loop Capital raised Corteva from a hold rating to a buy rating and set a $54.00 price target for the company in a research report on Monday, April 19th.
-Three analysts have rated the stock with a sell rating, six have given a hold rating and nine have given a buy rating to the company’s stock.
-The company presently has an average rating of Hold and an average target price of $48.71.
+CTVA has been the subject of a number of research analyst reports.
+Morgan Stanley upped their price objective on shares of Corteva from $50.00 to $55.00 and gave the company an overweight rating in a research report on Monday, May 10th.
+Argus upped their price objective on shares of Corteva from $51.00 to $54.00 and gave the company a buy rating in a research report on Monday, May 17th.
+Royal Bank of Canada upped their price objective on shares of Corteva from $52.00 to $54.00 and gave the company an outperform rating in a research report on Monday, August 9th.
+Deutsche Bank Aktiengesellschaft upped their price objective on shares of Corteva from $50.00 to $55.00 and gave the company a buy rating in a research report on Thursday, May 6th.
+Finally, Monness Crespi & Hardt raised shares of Corteva from a sell rating to a neutral rating in a research report on Monday, August 9th.
+Three investment analysts have rated the stock with a sell rating, six have assigned a hold rating and nine have given a buy rating to the stock.
+The company presently has a consensus rating of Hold and a consensus price target of $48.71.

 About Corteva